-While the Mormon Genealogical Archives don't give public tours of the Granite Vaults where all the original microfilm is kept for security and preservation reasons, in special cases, (in this case to Steward Brand and Alexander Rose of the Long Now Foundation) access is granted.
+While the Mormon Genealogical Archives don't give public tours of the granite vaults where all the original microfilm is kept for security and preservation reasons, in special cases -- in this case to Steward Brand and Alexander Rose of the Long Now Foundation -- access is granted.

-Upon entering the gate the first question comes up… "Why doesn't anyone park near the entrance?"
+Upon entering the gate, the first question comes up… "Why doesn't anyone park near the entrance?"
 There is a good reason.
 It turns out that boulders occasionally cleave off the rock face above, caused by the freezing and thawing of water in the cracks of the rock.
-These boulders then come down the cliff and crush peoples cars.
-(This is an excellent lesson in long now thinking: anything under a rock cliff is on borrowed time.)
+These boulders then come down the cliff and crush people's cars.
+(This is an excellent lesson in Long Now thinking: anything under a rock cliff is on borrowed time.)
 No pictures were allowed beyond this point.

-Once safely inside the building looks like just about any other office building.
+Once safely inside, the building looks like just about any other office building.
 The only thing giving away the strangeness of the location was the curved corrugated metal ceiling and walls.
 Another difference from an average office building is that the design life of the archive is said to be "1000 years."
-The facility was built in the 60’s (likely a product of cold war fear) so it is now about 45 years into its intended design life, and roughly sixty full time workers currently bustle about with microfilm, scanning in the front lateral tunnel near the daylight.
+The facility was built in the '60s (likely a product of cold war fear) so it is now about 45 years into its intended design life, and roughly sixty full time workers currently bustle about with microfilm, scanning in the front lateral tunnel near the daylight.

-Past the front lateral tunnel one steps through double doors, and a large bank vault style door, into one of the 750 foot long tunnels going back into the archives.
+Past the front lateral tunnel one steps through double doors, and a large bank vault style door, into one of the 750-foot-long tunnels going back into the archives.
 These are all connected by lateral tunnels holding impossibly long rows of skinny microfilm drawers.
-The infinite repetition and forced perspective reminds one of the "we need lots of guns" scene from the matrix.
-Each drawer is numbered with a simple set of digits, the film number, given in order of collection, and is indexed "in an Oracle database" according to the lead archivist, though this begs some questions about the long term viability of such database software.
+The infinite repetition and forced perspective reminds one of the "we need lots of guns" scene from The Matrix.
+Each drawer is numbered with a simple set of digits, the film number, given in order of collection, and is indexed "in an Oracle database" according to the lead archivist, though this begs some questions about the long-term viability of such database software.

 The real highlight of the Mormon Genealogical Archives is the reservoir.
 In the deepest tunnel, through a door, is the only part of the facility where one can see exposed rock.
 A small cement wall is built up here to trap the water dripping from the micro cracks in the rock above.
-The narrow long hallway filled with water from a slow drip reminds one of the Fremen water caches of Frank Herbert’s Dune.
+The long, narrow hallway filled with water from a slow drip reminds one of the Fremen water caches from Frank Herbert’s Dune.
 The water itself, having dripped through the huge filtration system that is the mountain, is cold and quite tasty.

 The facility, while impressive, has its share of engineering difficulties.
 It has already had to relieve water pressure under the floors and walls, and allow it to drain.
-(Another big Long Now lesson: don't think you can keep the water out, it's far better to accept it will come through, and just route it.)
+(Another big Long Now lesson: don't think you can keep the water out; it's far better to accept it will come through, and just route it.)
 Giant air movers keep the space ventilated, but at a large energy cost, another potential issue with the long term design.